MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 When you run commands on a remote computer, the remote commands are subject only to the preferences set in the PowerShell client on the remote computer.
-For example, when you run a remote command, the value of the \$DebugPreference variable on remote computer determines how Windows PowerShell responds to debugging messages.
+For example, when you run a remote command, the value of the \$DebugPreference variable on remote computer determines how PowerShell responds to debugging messages.

 For more information about remote commands, see